The Whitehaven Academy: Curriculum

 In years 7 and 8, and in most cases year 9 students study the core subjects of the National Curriculum :English, Maths, Science and PE, and a range of other subjects to build core competencies and prepare for Key Stage 4.
+In years 8 and 9, students can study a range of other courses, ranging from outdoor learning to politics.
 This is Key Stage 3.
 In Key Stage 4, years 10, 11 and some accelerated year 9 students study the core subjects alongside a range of options.
 These subjects are academic, vocational or a mixture of the two.
 This ensures they gain the necessary qualifications of 'Five As to Cs including Maths and English' which the government requires.
+This is now graded 9-1.

 Key Stage 5 (Sixth Form) courses are provided for students who choose to continue their study at the academy.
 They have opportunity to study for AS Levels, A2 Levels and BTEC qualifications.

 Sixth form

 In September 2020 a new level of co-operation began with the initiation of the West Coast Sixth Form.
 Students from Whitehaven and Workington wanting to enter one of the three pathways of sixth-form education - Academic, Vocational and Other - will study in a combined sixth form with a free bus service between the two sites.
 New facilities in Whitehaven are due to open in Spring of 2022.
+As of 2025, there is no longer bus travel between campuses.